GlebZheglovZ/ChuckNorrisApp/README.md

 This application is created with third-party frameworks (Reachability / Alamofire)

-Unit Tests Included In Project
+Unit Tests included in project

 Functionality of Application: